nafizjiwa/ReactQuestionAnswer/README.md

 4. What does it mean for something to be "declarative" instead of "imperative"?</br>

-        Declarative means I can tell the computer WHAT to do and expect it to handle the details.
-Imperative means I need to tell it HOW to do each step.
+   `Declarative` means I can tell the computer WHAT to do </br>
+   and expect it to handle the details.</br>
+   `Imperative` means I need to tell it HOW to do each step.</br>

 5. What does it mean for something to be "composable"?</br>

-   We have small pieces that we can put together to make something larger/greater than the individual pieces.
+   We have small pieces that we can put together to make something</br>
+   larger/greater than the individual pieces.</br>

 6. How is JSX is transpiled?</br>